Lavinia31/CharacterRecognition/README.md

 - **Development Environments**: Kaggle, Android Studio

 ## Results and Conclusions
 The developed and optimized models demonstrated variable performances depending on the dataset used.
 EfficientNet and MobileNet provided an accuracy of approximately 92% for the EMNIST dataset, while MobileNet was the most efficient for SVHN, with an accuracy of 94.63%.
-The models were converted to TFLite format and integrated into an Android application, which was successfully tested in real scenarios.
+The models were converted to TFLite format and integrated into an Android application(code found in master branch), which was successfully tested in real scenarios.

 ## Future Directions
 - Improving model accuracy through additional training and optimizations